Singlife Launches ALL Stage Critical Illness coverage With Promotion

 For Singlife Critical Illness plan, you'd need to purchase this rider to get early stage illness.
 Early CI Plans from other insurers are typically designed into the plan and not as a rider.

-The Special Benefit rider is also recommended.
+The Special Benefit rider is also recommended to be added.
 Angioplasty is a common condition that should be covered for.

 If you want to read the Singlife Critical Illness brochure, click here.